Parent page: Altium NEXUS Server

 - Windows 2000 Server, Windows Server 2003, Windows Server 2008/2012 R2, Windows Server 2016 Standard Edition, or later domain controllers.

 - A network that uses Active Directory directory service-based domains.

-- Target computers that run a professional or enterprise edition of Windows, including: Windows 7 Professional (or better), Windows 8/8.1 Pro (or better), Windows 10 Professional (or better).
+- Target computers that run a professional or enterprise edition of Windows, such as Windows 10 Professional (or better).

 The recommended approach for centralized installation management of an Altium product can be divided into initial installation, and installation updates.

 - Sign-in to your local Altium NEXUS Server, as an Administrator, through the NEXUS Server's browser-based interface.